by Andrea M. Darcy

 UPR simply means you see others as resourceful humans doing their best.
 No matter how grating your uncle’s new girlfriend is, just accept she has resources and is doing her best, and notice how the annoyance fades away.

-And when you find yourself dying to give advice (note that unwanted advice is a fast route to upsetting others) then just remind yourself, that person has their own resources.
+And when you find yourself dying to give advice ?Note that unwanted advice is a fast route to upsetting others.
+Just remind yourself, that person has their own resources.
 You can trust them to find their own way forward.

 Being present to the moment — also called ‘being mindful’ — means we are less likely to miss nuances and overreact.